 When a denomination departs from the historic Christian faith it can expect loss of membership.
-When church leaders do not believe the Gospel they are called to proclaim, decline is the consequence.
-When a church no longer adheres to the fundamentals of the faith, follows every new theological trend, refuses to oppose abortion and approves of homosexual conduct, it has nothing to say to the nation.
-And few are listening to the briefs and pronouncements which flow from the UCC's head office.
-Rev. Phipps admitted as much in his interview with the Ottawa Citizen.
+When church leaders do not actually believe the Gospel they are called to proclaim, decline is the tragic consequence.
+When a church no longer adheres to the fundamentals of the faith, follows every new theological trend, refuses to oppose abortion and approves of homosexual conduct, it has nothing to say anymore to the nation.
+And few are listening to the briefs and pronouncements which flow from the head office of the United Church.
+Rev. Phipps admitted as much in his interview with the Ottawa Citizen, when he said that Canada's major churches can no longer be called mainline churches, because they now have very little influence.

-Few liberals attend the worship services of the UCC, and most who do are either orthodox Christians or possess a sense of loyalty to the denomination as an institution.
+Few liberals attend the worship services of the United Church; and most who do are either fairly orthodox Christians or possess a sense of loyalty to the denomination as an institution.
 It is now the fastest shrinking church in Canada.
-The Sunday School curriculum controversy in the 1960s led to a drop in membership.
+The Sunday School curriculum controversy in the sixties led to a drop in membership.
 In 1988 the decision to ordain homosexuals caused the largest exodus in the church's history.
-Fellowship Magazine noted that many who withdrew were renewal minded Christians who felt they had been pushed out of the United Church.
-Although about three million Canadians claim affiliation with the UCC, there are only about 320,000 worshipers on any given Sunday.
+The Fellowship Magazine noted that many of those who withdrew were renewal-minded Christians who felt they had been pushed out of the United Church.
+Although about 3 million Canadians claim affiliation with the United Church, there are only about 320.000 worshippers at any given Sunday morning.

 The current controversy over the nature of Christ will contribute to further losses.
-And if it continues to lose members at this rate it will likely not survive another generation.
-The fastest growing churches in Canada are conservative, evangelical, and their growth is at the expense of the mainline denominations.
+Rev. Phipps himself admits that the United Church continues to lose members.
+And I believe that if it continues to lose members at such an extreme rate I doubt it will survive another generation.
+The fastest growing churches in Canada are the conservative evangelical ones, often at the expense of the mainline denominations.

-The several renewal groups in the UCC need our prayers as they seek to uphold the essentials of the evangelical Christian faith.
-And those Protestant churches that continue to worship the living Triune God and proclaim the gospel of salvation by grace and faith alone should be ready to welcome those United Church members who are tired of fighting heresies.
+The several renewal groups in the United Church need our prayers as they valiantly seek to uphold the essentials of the evangelical Christian faith.
+But those Canadian Protestant churches which still seek to worship the living Triune God and proclaim the Gospel of salvation by grace and faith alone - not environmentalism or inclusive liturgies or whatever else is currently fashionable - should be ready to welcome those United Church members who are tired of fighting heresies.

-Johan D. Tangelder January, 1998
+Johan D. Tangelder